RobinSchebitz/sentify_recommender/README.md

 ## Run project from scratch:
 1. Clone the repository.
 2. Install the required packages using ```pip install -r requirements.txt```.
-3. Download the [challenge dataset from the Spotify Million Playlist Dataset Challenge](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge#challenge-dataset) and store in in the data folder.
+3. Download the [challenge dataset from the Spotify Million Playlist Dataset Challenge](https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge#challenge-dataset), unzip it and store ```challenge_set.json``` in the data folder.
-It should automatically be named ```challenge_set.json```.
 4. Send us a request to obtain the data from google drive.
 5. Create a .env file with your Spotify credentials obtained from [Spotify](https://developer.spotify.com) and [Genius]()Assign your credentials to the following keys:
     - spotify_client_id=*Your Spotify client id here*